 2) Edit your script

-At Learn2soar Music, all our Christmas nativity plays come with editable scripts, for you to easily change using your computer.
-PLEASE DO SO!
-No two casts are the same, therefore it’s always such a sensible idea to go though the script and edit it to suit your children.
+At Learn2soar Music, all our Christmas nativity plays come with editable scripts.
+Please make use of them!
+No two casts are the same, so please read through the script and edit it to suit your particular needs.
 Try to imagine each cast member reading out their lines.
-Is it too hard or too easy, too short or too long.
-Do you need to add lines or cut loads out?
-With this in mind we’d also say that wherever possible, keep the performance simple.
-Even with the longest of scripts it’s still possible to ‘divide and conquer’.
-I.e. Look for ways to divide the script between as many performers as possible so that everything isn’t all on a few people’s shoulders.
+Are they too hard or too easy, too short or too long?
+Do you need to add lines or cut lots out?
+In the end, we always recommend that you keep the script as short and simple as possible.
+It just makes everyone's lives easier.
+But if you want to keep the script long, no problem.
+With even the longest of scripts it’s still possible to ‘divide and conquer’.
+Look for ways to divide the script between as many performers as possible so that everything isn’t all on a few people’s shoulders.
 For example, don’t just have one narrator, why not have a dozen narrators or even a dozen teams of narrators?

 3) Arranging your cast

 Unless you already know the performance skills of each cast member, you’re probably going to have to hold some sort of audition process.
 After each audition, encourage the child concerned with positive praise.

 Once you've selected the cast and worked out who has what role, do remember to also cast understudies for the main roles.
 And so that the understudies' rehearsing isn’t in vain, during one of the final performances why not let the understudies take on the main roles?